 - C1A Cambridge C1Advanced = 180

-Students are usually admitted to begin their program in the Fall semester, but applications for admission in other semesters will be considered on a space-available basis.
+Students are usually admitted to begin their program in the Fall semester.
 Women and minorities are encouraged to apply.

 Students with an appropriate educational background are encouraged to apply for entrance into the PhD program.
 A master’s degree is not a prerequisite for admission to the doctoral program.
-The department will consider applications for the MS degree programs from U.S. citizens but PhD degree students will be given priority consideration for financial support.
 Deficiencies in course work may be remedied during the first years of the graduate program.

-- 3 letters of recommendation (use form provided).
-The letters should be written by individuals knowledgeable of the student’s academic capability.
+- Three letters of recommendation - written by individuals with knowledge of the student's academic capability

 Admission Contact Information